some-natalie/some-natalie/_drinks/simple-syrups.md

 ---
 title: "Simple syrups"
 classes: wide
+excerpt: "All the simple syrups to put in teas and coffees and cocktails"
 ---

 > All the simple syrups to put in teas and coffees and cocktails